 You should never use a helmet that has missing parts.
 Make sure that all of the straps, adjusters and fasteners on the helmet are secure and are in working order.
 If the sliders or buckles on the side straps are loose, the helmet will not fit correctly and should not be worn.

 - Every sticker has some type of adhesive to hold it on and adhesives have solvents in them that aid the sticking process.
 These solvents may make the plastic of the helmet weak.

 - Only allow your child to put stickers on their helmet if you know the adhesive is compatible with the plastic of the helmet.
 If you don’t know, it’s better not to put the stickers on the helmet.

 Helmets for different activities

 You need a helmet specially designed and built for skateboarding because skateboarding helmets cover more of the back of the head and will protect against more than one crash.
 Because falls are common in skateboarding, these helmets are made of material that is specially designed to withstand multiple impacts on the same spot.

 - You can use bike helmets or multi-sport helmets that have been tested for scooter riding.

 - The use of wrist guards is not recommended as they can interfere with steering and cause injuries.

 - Elbow pads and knee pads may also protect from injuries, but there is very little research to show that they are effective.

-A multi-sport helmet is a helmet meets safety standards for more than one activity.
+A multi-sport helmet is a helmet that meets safety standards for more than one activity.
 Be sure the multi-sport helmet shows clearly what activity it has been tested for.
 If you have any questions, contact the manufacturer.